Last updated June 15, 2026

 What this site is for

-My filter comes from 16 years in Wyoming classrooms and the move into tech.
+My filter comes from Wyoming classrooms, coaching, and the move into tech.
 If a workflow only works in a demo, I am not interested for long.
 I want the version that saves time, helps a student get unstuck, or keeps a team from checking the same thing all day.

 The useful path usually starts small.
-Read one field note, try one tool, or bring me into a workshop where the goal is not to impress people with AI.
-The goal is to help them leave with something they can repeat on Monday.
+Read one note, try one tool, or bring me into a workshop where people leave with something they can repeat on Monday.

 Start here

 The blog is where I keep the longer thinking.
-The tools page is where I publish small pieces I trust enough to share.
-The shop is for OpenClaw field kits and agent reliability resources.
+The tools page is where I keep small utilities, Codex skills, and prompts I made after the normal way got annoying.
+The shop is for OpenClaw kits and agent reliability resources.
 The about page explains the teacher-to-tech route behind the work.

 Short answers